-Outdoor and Environmental Studies runs for one semester and has both practical and theoretical components.
+This course is only available to Year 10 students.
+It runs for one Semester and has both practical and theoretical components.
 While participating in outdoor activities, students are asked to examine the environment around them and begin to understand interactions between humans and nature as well as the relationships that shape our impact on the natural environment.
 The subject involves four periods per two-week cycle as well as a significant number of occasions when lessons extend into recess and lunchtime.
-Once or twice a term students are also asked to participate in lessons that extend beyond normal school hours.
-The extended lessons enable the class to undertake the off-campus adventure based outdoor activities that are used as tools to challenge and engage students.
+Once or twice a term, students are also asked to participate in lessons that extend beyond normal school hours.
+The extended lessons enable the class to undertake the offcampus adventure based outdoor activities that are used as tools to challenge and engage students.